juju/docs/src/en/tut-charms.md

 When the removals have completed, you should see no trace of any applications in the output of `juju status`.
-The machines that were used to run these applications should also be gone since that is the default behaviour: if there are no other applications running on a machine then the machine itself will be removed.
+The machines that were used to run these applications should also be gone since that is the default behaviour: if there are no other application units running on a machine then the machine itself will be removed.

 Alternatively, you can simply remove the model with: